lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The credentials CRED_I and CRED_R are MACed by the Initiator and the Responder, respectively, see {{asym-msg3-proc}} and {{asym-msg2-proc}}, and thus included in the message integrity calculation.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
-EDHOC follows SIGMA by calculating a MAC over the whole credential, which in case of a X.509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or UCCS includes the "sub" claim, see {{identities}}.
+EDHOC follows SIGMA by calculating a MAC over the whole credential, which in case of a X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or UCCS includes the "sub" claim, see {{identities}}.
 While the SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.

 When the credential is a certificate, CRED_x is an end-entity certificate (i.e., not the certificate chain).
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".